Work with files in notebooks

 If your notebook is connected to Git, then any files in the same Git folder as your notebook will be displayed in the Files tab.

-For more information on working with files in Git, see Sync Snowflake Notebooks with a Git repository.
+For more information on working with files in Git, see Sync notebooks with a Git repository.

 Each file in the notebook environment has a stage path and a local path.
 You can use these paths to reference the file in the notebook.